 A control template is a template that you can reuse at multiple locations in the pages of your design.
 The main steps and key mechanisms for using control templates are listed briefly below and described in detail in the sub-sections of this section.
-The Example Projects section, shows through examples, the different ways control templates can be used.
+The Example Projects section shows, through examples, the different ways in which control templates can be used.

 A control template is designed like a page.
 You can add controls to it that structure the design of the page and use data from page sources.

 •You can create multiple control templates in a project.

 •You can reuse a control template at different locations in the design.

 •You can change the design of a page by switching templates

 •You can select a template based on runtime conditions or user input

 •You can modify the contents of a template based on runtime conditions or user input

 These uses are demonstrated in the project files described in the Example Projects section.